MP Estate Planning UK

 Qualifying CriteriaDescription

-Business TypeTrading business, not an investment business
+Business TypeMust be a trading business, not wholly or mainly an investment business

 Agricultural Property Relief (APR)